zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/docker/build.md

 With multi-architecture images the user can run the image on any architecture and Docker will automatically get the correct image.

-Continue the learning path to learn about multi-architecture images.
+Continue the Learning Path to learn about multi-architecture images.